Switching vendors without replatforming

 To succeed with such an architecture, however, you need more than just connected systems.
 Tools for creating and managing digital experiences must also be available to marketers and merchandisers.
-A digital experience composition (DXC), which offers the right tools for working with composable architectures, is well worth considering.
+A digital experience composition platform (DXCP), which offers the right tools for working with composable architectures, is well worth considering.

-As a new category alongside “headless” and commerce systems, DXC separates the experience-creation process from the underlying back-end architecture and empowering business teams to take charge without help from developers.
-Another convenient feature of DXC is that, to add systems to your stack, you need not change its infrastructure.
+Alongside “headless” and commerce systems, DXCP separates the experience-creation process from the underlying back-end architecture and empowering business teams to take charge without help from developers.
+Another convenient feature of DXCP is that, to add systems to your stack, you need not change its infrastructure.
 Instead, simply plug in components or replace the back-end system from which a component is pulling data.

 Ultimately, you’re free to choose your tech stack’s components, assembling and deploying them at will.

 Composable architectures boast momentous ramifications with the potential of unlocking numerous exciting possibilities for improving performance, scalability, and security while reducing costs.
 Instead of being locked into a tool or vendor that doesn't appeal to you, you're free to pick the best-of-need services.
 Also, rather than having to specialize in a system, developers can work with their preferred tools and languages.